What We Know About Wan 2.6 After the Official Launch

 Wan 2.6-i2v (Image to Video)

-Wan 2.6 AI image to video focuses on transforming a still image into a cinematic sequence.
+Wan 2.6 AI image to video focuses on transforming a still image into a cinematic sequence, emphasizing intelligent shot scheduling and multi-camera storytelling, rather than simple motion animation.**

 In practice, the goal seems to be preserving the original image as a visual anchor while allowing the system to expand it into a short narrative clip.

-Voice generation and dialogue handling are part of this workflow, positioning image-to-video as a storytelling tool rather than a visual effect.
+Visual quality, voice generation and dialogue handling are part of this workflow, positioning image-to-video as a storytelling tool rather than a visual effect.

 Wan 2.6-t2v (Text to Video)